Overview

 1. Scaffold a project

-.cowboy/ directory with a funded devnet wallet and a config pointing at http://localhost:4000 (see cowboy init).
+.cowboy/ directory with a devnet wallet and network config (see cowboy init).
 Create a directory for your actor:

 2. Write the actor